JonathanMurray/dialog-tree-py/README.md

 the configuration and define exactly how the dialog nodes are connected to each other.

 Note that this project is still early in development and may be missing features that seem like no-brainers.
-Contributions are very welcome and encouraged!
+Contributions are welcome and encouraged!

 ## Installation